dotnet/docs-maui/docs/user-interface/graphics/paint/index.md

 - `ImagePaint`
 - `PatternPaint`

-Instances of these types can painted on an `ICanvas`, typically by using the `SetFillPaint` method to set the paint as the fill of a particular shape.
+Instances of these types can painted on an `ICanvas`, typically by using the `SetFillPaint` method to set the paint as the fill of a shape.